Table of Contents

 When offering support, it’s vital to be proactive about customer issues or complaints.
 The longer it takes for you to respond, the worse your brand looks.
 It shows as though you don’t care about their problems, so responding quickly is a must.

 It’s easier for users to feel comfortable reaching out to you through social media if they see that you’re active.
 If you can’t respond to every message or comment, leave a like instead, if the platform allows.
-Accounts with massive followings don’t have the ability to respond to each comment, but showing users you’ve seen them makes all the difference.
+Accounts with massive followings can’t respond to each comment, but showing users you’ve seen them makes all the difference.

 Personalize the experience by including users’ names and usernames into the conversation.
 When responding, you can include your name or a representative’s name at the end of the message to further humanize the conversation.